The 2019 graduation ceremony is Saturday, May 18 at 10:00AM.

-- Gather 3 digital photos: a baby picture, elementary/middle years picture, and recent informal photo of the graduate.
-These photos will be displayed on the screen during the graduation, and the most recent photo will be used in the yearbook.
+- Gather 3 digital photos (jpeg in landscape format is preferable): a baby picture, elementary/middle years picture, and recent informal photo of the graduate.
+These photos will be displayed on the screen during the graduation.

-“Annelise Hornack is an 18 year old graduate of her family’s home school, Trinity Academy.
-She has been home schooled since kindergarten.
-Activities that she has been involved in through the years are soccer; basketball; violin, including private lessons, orchestra and chamber music group, as well as one year teaching a younger student; and National Honor Society.
+“Jane Smith is an 18 year old graduate of her family’s home school, Smith Academy.
+She has been home schooled for 4 years.
+Activities that she has been involved in through the years are soccer, basketball, violin, orchestra, and National Honor Society.
 She will enter University of North Carolina at Charlotte in the fall, with a major in Psychology.
-Annelise enjoys watching sports, playing soccer and ultimate frisbee, and spending time with good friends.”
+Jane enjoys watching sports, playing ultimate frisbee, and spending time with good friends.”

 Graduation Dress Code

 - Black graduation cap and gown in a matte finish.
 (You must provide your cap and gown.)

 - Each student must wear “church” clothes under the graduation gown.
 Modest dresses for girls and dress shirt, tie and dress slacks for boys.

 - Dress shoes are required for both male and females.
 (No flip flops or sports shoes)